Very cool coastal course

 Other Thoughts: Out the southern entrance to Pass Road are any # of quickie marts, restaurants, liquor stores and strip joints[remember, an AFB is nearby] within a mile or less.

-I fully expect this course to rise a full point once tees, tee signs, message board and the layout are permanently set.
+I fully expect this course to rise a half point once tee signs, message board and the layout are permanently set.

 Pros: Nice challenge on hole 1 throwing immediately over water.
 Good variety of shorter and longer holes.
 Grass kept short.